 The paper is structured as follows.
-In Section II we formulate the model of an inflated planar ideal polymer loop and derive the generic expression for the distribution function.
-We also analyze the fluctuations of inflated loop in absence of a boundary and find the Gaussian distribution.
-In Section III we suppress the large-scale fluctuations of the loop by inserting the impenetrable disc inside the inflated polymer and compute the corresponding distribution function of chain monomers.
-We show the emergence of the KPZ-like scaling with the critical exponent $\nu=\frac{1}{3}$ for relative fluctuations of monomers with respect to the boundary.
-The change of the exponent $\nu$ with shrinking the radius of the inserted disc, is analyzed in Section IV.
-The discussion of obtained results and possible generalizations of the model is presented in Section V.
+In Section II we formulate the model of an inflated planar ideal polymer loop and derive the corresponding partition function.
+We analyze the fluctuations of inflated loop in absence of a boundary and find that fluctuations are Gaussian.
+In Section III we suppress the large-scale fluctuations of the loop by inserting the impenetrable disc inside the inflated polymer and compute again the corresponding distribution function of chain monomers.
+We show the emergence of the KPZ-like scaling with the critical exponent $\gamma=\frac{1}{3}$ for relative fluctuations of monomers with respect to the boundary.
+The change of the exponent $\gamma$ with shrinking the radius of the inserted disc, is analyzed in Section IV.
+The discussion of obtained results and possible generalizations of the model are presented in Section V (Discussion).